brohlf/technical-writing-portfolio/rest_api_docs/knights_and_sorcerers/api.md

 By using the KaS API, you agree to our [terms of service](#overview).

 ### 1.1.
 Quickstart Guide <a name="quickstartGuide"></a>
 If you are just getting started, see our developer [quickstart guide](#overview).
-It will walk you through authorization and making your first request.
+It will walk you through authorization and help you make your first request.

 ### 1.2.
 Categories of Resource Data <a name="resourceDataCategories"></a>
 Our endpoints respond with data that we classify in three ways.
 Data can be static, semi-static, or continuous.